 Dinkytown is considered to be trendy rather than artsy, however the neighborhood is dotted with museums and galleries that are definitely worth a visit or three.
 For you modern art fix you can visit the Weisman Art Museum; or if educational taxidermy is more your thing the Bell Museum of Natural History is a fun experience for both kids and adults.

 If you have an appetite for unique art and budget to match you can decorate your apartment with goods from one of the many local galleries.
-Gallery 122; Midway Contemporary Art; Soap Factory; The Film Society of Minneapolis/Saint Paul; and Thomas Barry Fine Arts are favorites among the community.
+Gallery 122, Midway Contemporary Art, Soap Factory, The Film Society of Minneapolis/Saint Paul, and Thomas Barry Fine Arts are favorites among the community.

 Most of the nightlife in this area is dominated by a younger, hip crowd.
 A lot of live music comes through this area to popular venues like the Varsity Theater, while cheaper sports bars tend to overflow with students and recent alumni of the university.
 Families and young professional take advantage of the convenient access to downtown and the more upscale restaurants and bars that Dinkytown has to offer.

-Pet-Friendly Rentals in Marcy-Holmes
+Pet Friendly Rentals in Marcy-Holmes

-Predictably, the University community doesn’t have many options when it comes to veterinarians and pet stores.
-But if you venture to the community of Northeast (which to Marcy-Holmes is really just more north than east), you’ll find a variety of trusted pet clinics and local pet stores to choose from.
+The University community doesn't have many options when it comes to veterinarians and pet stores.
+But if you venture to the community of Northeast (which to Marcy-Holmes is really just more north than east), you'll find a variety of trusted pet clinics and local pet stores to choose from.